kequach/Thesis-Mapping-RS/README.md

 * Execute the last part after the title **Label repositories with faculty information** of the Jupyter Notebook [label_data.ipynb](/label_data.ipynb).
 This will annotate each repository with the corresponding faculty of the user.
 The resulting file can be found in this repository under [data/repositories_labeled_faculty.xlsx](/data/repositories_labeled_faculty.xlsx).
 This is also the fully labeled file.

 * Next steps TBD

+## Contact

+In case of questions, don't hesitate to reach out!
+You can find more information on how to contact me on [my GitHub profile](https://github.com/kequach).

+## License

+Distributed under the MIT License.
+See `LICENSE` for more information.